 If the mirror is not being attached to the TV and it’s simply mounted in the wall, you can still use a wall mount within the wall, attached to a 2×4 board screwed into the studs.

 Routing a frame to a TV bezel

 Take your frame sticks to a wood worker or use a router table to route out the frame to the correct size such as the Bosch RA1181 Benchtop Router Table.

 Smart Mirror Projects

 Sometime late last year I realized that I wanted my ordinary bathroom mirror to be more like the future we were promised in the movies.
 There doesn’t seem to be anyone selling the product I was looking for.
 The individual parts, however, were fairly easy to get.
 A number of people have done similar custom builds recently, but I had something different in mind.
 So I ordered myself a two-way mirror, a display panel and controller board, plus a bunch of components and arts & crafts supplies.
-In reality there was quite a bit of experimentation and some dead ends before I got to this set of parts, but let’s have a look at the finished — yet by no means final—result:

 Michael Teeuw of Xonay Labs (pictured right) wasn’t expecting the rush of visits, compliments or questions when his latest invention blew up the DIY scene over 2 years ago.
 A magic smart mirror!
 Programmed to display and keep you updated with any information you need while adding a modern futuristic look to any room.